paulang1807/learn-tech/react-app/README.md

 ## React Basics
 ### General
 :point_right: If we don't 'export default' a functional component, we have to use curly braces when importing the component in other files.
+- All components should be in uppercase
+- Adjacent jsx elements must be enclosed in a tag
+- In legacy codes, if arrow functions are not used, we need to bind the functions to `this` using `this.<function_name> = this.<function_name>.bind(this)`.
+The above is done inside the constructor (the constructor also needs to have the `super(props)` method).
+Otherwise we will get an error.
 ### Styles
 - We can use css files in react in multiple ways
     - define it in the index.html (using `link rel='stylesheet'...`)